Developing an agreed framework for NSW health research priorities to guide policy.

 (Research contact: Dr Sinead Boylan)

-The Climate Change, Human Health and Social Impacts Node at the University of Sydney, supported by the NSW Office of Environment and Heritage (OEH), is dedicated to understanding how climate change will impact human health and social wellbeing.
+The Climate Change, Human Health and Social Impacts Node at the University of Sydney, supported by the NSW Department of Planning, Industry and Environment (DPIE), is dedicated to understanding how climate change will impact human health and social wellbeing.

 With an improved understanding of communities exposed to climate-related risks, we aim to better support adaptation programs that seek to protect and promote health in NSW, in the face of a changing climate.